Close Menu

 • Inspect the tool for issues such as undue noise, misalignment, or binding of moving parts, breakage of parts, or any other condition that may affect the tool’s operation.
 Return the tool, battery pack, and charger to a MILWAUKEE service facility for repair.

-• Depending on use, periodically have an authorized service facility inspect and maintain the tool, battery, and charger to ensure proper performance.
+• Depending on use, periodically have an authorised service facility inspect and maintain the tool, battery, and charger to ensure proper performance.

 • If the tool does not start or operate at full power with a fully charged battery pack, clean the contacts on the battery pack.
 If the tool still does not work properly, return the tool, charger, and battery pack to a MILWAUKEE service facility for repairs.